vindenesen/check_netscaler/README.md

 # check_netscaler Nagios Plugin

 A Nagios Plugin written for the Citrix NetScaler Application Delivery Controller.
-It's based on Perl (Nagios::Plugin) and using the the NITRO REST API.
+It's based on Perl (Monitoring::Plugin) and using the the NITRO REST API.
 No need for SNMP.

 Currently the plugin has the following subcommands: